Waikiki Natatorium War Memorial: Creation of the memorial

 Upon the report of the subcommittee, a plan to acquire the former William G. Irwin Estate (located between the shoreline and Kapiolani Park in Waikiki) for a public park for the memorial gained unanimous support.
 To pursue the idea, John Guild, Mrs. Walter Macfarlane, Mrs. John Baird, Mrs. A.G.M.
-Robertson and Alexander Rume Ford took the lead in pursuing the property.
+Robertson, and Alexander Rume Ford took the lead in pursuing the property.

 A bill passed through the territorial legislature with "practical unanimity" according to the Historical Commission of Honolulu.
-The act was signed by the governor on April 29, 1919 providing for the acquisition of the Irwin property through the sale of territorial bonds and provided that the property should be named "Memorial Park" for the memorial concept being discussed by the committee on a war memorial.
+The act was signed by the governor on April 29, 1919, providing for the acquisition of the Irwin property through the sale of territorial bonds and provided that the property should be named "Memorial Park" for the memorial concept being discussed by the committee on a war memorial.

-Memorial Park was formally dedicated on the one year anniversary of the signing of the armistice with the dedication organized by the recently formed organization, the American Legion.
+Memorial Park was formally dedicated on the first anniversary of the signing of the armistice with the dedication organized by the recently formed organization, the American Legion.

 In 1920, with the memorial's site now acquired, a committee to study and recommend designs for the memorial itself was organized.
 The Honolulu Historical Commission, Territory of Hawaii, lists the members of the memorial committee as: